-Learn About Dental for Seniors on Medicare
+Best Dental Insurance Plans for Seniors on Medicare

-For most of us, the cold, hard fact is this: The government will not help us maintain good oral health, repair our teeth, or replace our missing teeth.
+For most of us, the cold, hard fact is this: The government will not help us maintain good dental health, repair our teeth, or replace our missing teeth.
 This includes dentures.
-In fact, there's no coverage through Original Medicare for any type of dental work unless it’s deemed medically necessary.
-Even Medigap policies, purchased to supplement Original Medicare, do not offer dental coverage.
-By law, they can’t.

 What's the Best Dental Plan for Seniors?

-Most people want to get right into it, so let's address the question that's probably on your mind, what's the best dental plan or insurance for seniors?
-I’m sorry to say, there’s no single “best” solution.
-What’s best for you depends on two individual and equally important factors:
+Most people want to get right into it, so let's address the question that's probably on your mind, what's the best dental insurance for seniors on Medicare?
+Is it AARP, DeltaCare, Aetna, Cigna, a Medicare Advantage plan, or something else?

 - Your budget; and